Article Info

 Urban Heat Island Effect in Small Towns A Case Study of Jhargram in Jungle Mahal, West Bengal, India, with Reference to Sustainable Development Goals

-International Journal of Technology & Emerging Research 2026 , 2 (4) , 199–204
+International Journal of Technology and Emerging Research 2026 , 2 (4) , 199–204

 Urban Heat Island (UHI) is typically associated with large metropolitan areas, but emerging evidence suggests that small towns are increasingly experiencing similar thermal anomalies due to rapid land-use transformation.
 This study examines the UHI effect in Jhargram, a small but growing town in the Jungle Mahal region of West Bengal, India.
 Using secondary data, comparative regional studies, and conceptual analysis, the research identifies the relationship between land use/land cover (LULC) changes, declining vegetation, and rising land surface temperature (LST).
 The findings indicate that even low-density urbanization in small towns contributes to localized heat islands, affecting human health, ecological balance, and sustainability.
 The study further evaluates the implications of UHI on Sustainable Development Goals (SDGs) and suggests adaptive strategies suitable for small-town planning.

-Keywords: Urban Heat Island, Jhargram, small towns, land use change, sustainable development, Jungle Mahal
+Keywords: sustainable development, Urban Heat Island, Jhargram, small towns, land use change, Jungle Mahal

 /280 characters